stormpath/stormpath.github.io/source/guides/token-management/index.markdown

 To get these values, you can query the `OAuth Policy` for an Application:

-{% codetab id:get-oauth-policy langs:java curl node php ruby python%}
+{% codetab id:get-oauth-policy langs:java curl node php ruby python %}
 ------
 Application application = client.getResource(applicationHref, Application.class);
 OauthPolicy oauthPolicy = application.getOauthPolicy();